benjamin-chavez/instagram-bot/README.txt

 Sudo Code

 Features
-1) Login
-2) Scroll through feed and like photos
-3) Go to specified hashtags and interact with followers
-4) Go to specified accounts and interact with followers
+1) Mass follow Campaign based on popular accounts
   - login
   - Go to your Instagram home page
   - pull list of users that you follow
-  - Go to a desired account
+  - Go to a desired/popular account
-  - pull list of followers
+  - pull list of followers for your mass follow list
-  - Compare list against from desired account's followers to remove people you already follow
+  - remove any accounts you already follow from mass follow list
-  - go through new list and go to each profile page
+  - iterate through mmass follow list
     - follow user
     - open and like the most recent picture

-5) unfollow non-followers
+5) Unfollow non-followers
   - login
   - Go to Instagram home page
   - pull list of followers
-  - pull list of following
+  - pull list of following for unfollow list
-  - compare the two lists to find a final list of unfollowers
+  - remove followers from new unfollow list
-  - go through and unfollow unfollowers from the "following" list.
+  - iterate through unfollow list and unfollow each user

+6) Features to be built
+  - Scroll through feed and like photos
+  - Go to specified hashtags and interact with followers

-6) Known bugs
+7) Known bugs
+  - N/A

+TO Do:
+  - refactor code and put everything into methods
+  - automate this bash process